Why The Pelvic Floor Is So Important In Post Pregnancy Exercise

-Sol’s post and video this week will about the pelvic floor.
-This area of your exercise and pregnancy weight loss plan in incredibly important for all women, especially mothers.
+The pelvic floor is an area of your exercise and pregnancy weight loss plan that is incredibly important for all women, especially mothers.

 Understanding how to lift up on your pelvic floor is directly linked to the strengthening of the core muscles and you will hear Pilates instructors talk about it often.

 If you’ve read this far and haven’t clicked away yet – well done.